Picatout/metal_detector/readme.md

   The **PIC10F322** is clocked by an external crystal oscillator for stability.
 The chosen oscillator frequency is 14.3181Mhz (available on hand, any value up to
  16Mhz is good).

   The Colpitts oscillator use a 6" coil as detector.
-The oscillator output is sent to **T0CKI** input of PIC10F322 and **TIMER0** count the number of oscillator cycles during a fixed lapse of 32 msec.
-This 32 msec period is determined by TIMER2 which is used as period counter for the **PWM1** audio generator.
+The oscillator output is sent to **T0CKI** input (PIC10F322 pin 3) and **TIMER0** count the number of oscillator cycles during a fixed lapse of 32 msec.
+This 32 msec period is fixed by **TIMER2** which is used as period counter for the **PWM1** audio generator.
 The alarm audio tone is at 500 hertz or 2 msec period.
 The postscaler of **TIMER2** is set to trigger an interrupt at every 16 audio period or 32 msec.
-The detection is done inside the interrupt service routine by comparing the value from **TMR0** register at each interrupt.
-This value is kept in **scale** variable to be compared with next reading.
+The detection is done inside the interrupt service routine by comparing the value from **TMR0** register with the previous reading saved in variable **last**.
 Oscillator frequency must change in same direction some consecutives reading to signal a detection.
 The constant **TR_LVL** determine that number of consecutives changes.
-Variable **slope** is incremented when *TMR0>last* and decremented when *TMR0<last*.
-If *TMR0=last*  **slope** is reset to 0 and the tone is disabled.
+Variable **slope** is incremented when **TMR0>last** and decremented when **TMR0<last**.
+If **TMR0=last**  **slope** is reset to 0 and the tone is disabled.
+To trigger an alaram the absolute value of **slope** must be greater or egual to **TR_LVL**.

   The oscillator frequency is around 460 Khz that give 14720 cycles for a lapse of 32 msec.
-Only the modulo 256 count is kept as from one lapse to the next this value vary only for a few count.
+Only the modulo 256 count is kept as from one lapse to the next this value vary only a few count.

   When a tone is triggered the detector must be swept back and forth over the spot to confirm detection.
 When the coil stand still over the object the oscillator stabilize at a new frequency and the alarm stop.

 some math
 ---------